Find out more about the UK Young Engineer of the Year and UK Young Scientists of the Year 2014!Meet the winners 2014 >>

 Holly Giles, a finalist at the National Science + Engineering Competition 2014, gives her verdict on the National Finals at The Big Bang Fair.Read Holly's blog >>

 Find out about all the winners from this year's National Awards Ceremony.Meet all the winners >>

-The Ugly Animal Preservation Society and the National Science + Engineering Competition have announced that the blobfish has been voted as the ugliest animal in the world after a global campaignMeet the ugliest animal >>
+The Ugly Animal Preservation Society and the National Science + Engineering Competition have announced that the blobfish has been voted as the ugliest animal in the world after a global campaign.Blobfish is the world’s ugliest animal >>

 The National Science + Engineering Competition is open to all 11-18 year olds living in the UK and in full-time education.
 The Competition aims to recognise and reward young people's achievements in all areas of science, technology, engineering and mathematics (STEM).

-Entry is now closed for the 2013/14 Competition.
+Entry is now open for the 2014/15 Competition.